maxp2/MOPLib/documentation.md

         -   \@DATETIME function worked correctly with \@DATETIME="" and
             \@DATETIME="@DATETIME". \@DATETIME="@DATETIME" is more
             practical for seeing and placing the property.
+- PADS locally caches symbols within the project and a forced update of the libraries doesn't seem to always work.
+- One odd issue that was observed was that nets connected to two separate symbol pins would automatically be renamed to the same net.
+  Any net renames one net would automatically rename the other.
+  The nets had separate IDs and the problem was isolated to the new schematic symbol which was developed.
+  Initially, it was believed that the pin names and ID numbers were unacceptable but extensive testing (working around symbol caching issues) showed that this was not the case.
+  Verification showed that the symbol was of the same version (schema) as newer symbols that were developed from scratch (non-copy, V54).
+  The only solution to this was to fully delete the problematic pin pair and add them from scratch.
 - PADS standard library location: "C:\MentorGraphics\PADSVX.2.10\SDD_HOME\Libraries\xDX_Designer\StarterLibrary\StarterLibrary.dbc"
+- PADS BOM Exporter Formatting files have a .ipl extension and the templates are available at "C:\MentorGraphics\PADSVX.2.10\SDD_HOME\standard\templates\dxdesigner\netlist"
+  After modifying one during export, a copy is made in the project folder.

 ## Altium